Shaun Lowther

-Shaun Lowther (born 24 January 1962) is a former professional association footballer who played as a defender spending five seasons in the North American Soccer League.
-Born in England, he made 14 appearances for the Canadian national team.
+Shaun Lowther (born 24 January 1962) is a former professional soccer player who played as a defender spending five seasons in the North American Soccer League.
+Born in England, he made 14 appearances for the Canada national team.
 He is an executive of a youth soccer club in Airdrie, Alberta.

 Club career

 Lowther moved to Canada at age 16.
 In 1980, he signed with the Vancouver Whitecaps of the North American Soccer League, playing five seasons with them.

 In September 1980 Lowther, along with three Canadian teammates signed for University College Dublin A.F.C. on scholarships sponsored by Vancouver.
 They were released in February 1982.

 In 1984, he moved to the Blyth Spartans then Peterborough United.
 In 1987, he signed with the Vancouver 86ers of the newly established Canadian Soccer League.
 The team was inducted into the BC Sports Hall of Fame for their unbeaten streak of over 50 games during the 1987 and 1988 seasons.
 In 1989, he moved to the Winnipeg Fury before ending his career with the Hamilton Steelers.